AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 `I enjoy spending time with my wife.
 We watch shows, go on local walks or drive out to scenic hiking spots.
 Nothing too crazy, my life is pretty chill atm.
 Looking forward to having kids, which we're delaying until we have a house.
 Saving as much as we can.
 Housing market is ridiculous though.`

-## The Event
+## The Event with a Good Cause

 We are all very excited to see Franqly take part in this great event where he will be representing Factorio!
 He has worked very hard and spent ~~countless~~ many hours achieving this amazing goal.
 And hopefully this will be the first inclusion of many of our favourite factory building game in mainstream events!

-If you want to watch the event, here is a countdown timer to Franqly's run after which he will start playing on the [GDQ Twitch Channel](https://www.twitch.tv/gamesdonequick).
-There will likely be people hanging out here watching the run and on the Factorio Discord, so please stop by and join the excitement!
+We ask you all join and support Franqly with us!
+His will be joined in his stream by AntiElitz and Thue, and also [XenoCyber](https://www.twitch.tv/xenocyber) who will guide us through what Franqly is doing.
+His run will happen on the [GDQ Twitch Channel](https://www.twitch.tv/gamesdonequick) on Friday, 9 July, at 2:18 PM UTC time.

-{ timer to his run }
+{ countdown timer to 9 July 2021 : 2:18PM UTC }

+There will likely be people hanging out watching the run in our [Alt-F4 Discord](https://discord.gg/ceKebbY) and the [Factorio Discord](https://discord.com/invite/factorio).
+So dust off your Twitch emotes, warm up your witty remarks, and mute your zoom meetings.
+We're going to watch Franqly show the world how Factorio is speedrun!